 Children attend a group session at Small Steps once per week with a parent or carer.
 There are up to 5 children per group who are all working on similar skills.

-A team of teachers, conductors and physiotherapists lead the parent/child team through a structured programme designed to help each child achieve the next developmental steps.
+A team of teachers, conductors and physiotherapists leads the parent/child team through a structured programme designed to help each child achieve the next developmental steps.

 The approach is based on principles of conductive education and is holistic.
 The programme primarily focuses on learning new physical skills, but also encompasses: